walles/catiplicator/README.md

 ## TODO

-* Add a level-starting screen with a start button
 * Finish the level after 10 questions
 * Add a level summary screen
 * Enable player to start a new level after the summary screen